UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: UnfoldLDM

 We first pretrain UnfoldLDM to encode clean images into compact priors through a Prior Inference (PI) module, and use these priors to guide OCFormer for detail reconstruction.
 This allows the network to learn what type of prior information benefits fine-detail recovery.
 The extracted ``GT'' priors then supervise DR-LDM in producing similar high-quality priors at Phase II when the input is degraded.

 \textbf{MGDA}.
-MGDA follows the gradient terms in \cref{eq:gradient1,eq:gradient2}, with the fixed $\beta$ and $\gamma$ learnable.
-Given that degradation is unknown, MGDA adopts a data-driven formulation to estimate degradation operators and the corresponding gradients.
+MGDA follows the gradient terms in \cref{eq:gradient1,eq:gradient2}, with the learnable $\eta$ and $\gamma$.
+Given that degradation is unknown, MGDA adopts a data-driven formulation to estimate degradation operators and gradients.
 At stage $k$, two Siamesed Visual State Space (VSS) blocks~\cite{guo2024mambair}, termed $VSS^{\mathbf{D}}_k(\bigcdot)$ and ${VSS^{\mathbf{D}^T}_k}(\bigcdot)$, are used to simulate $\mathbf{D}$ and $\mathbf{D}^T$.
-Thus,~\cref{eq:gradient1} can be rewritten
+VSS is adopted because holistic degradation modeling demands global spatial reasoning.
+Thus,~\cref{eq:gradient1} can be rewritten:

 Estimating the decomposed matrices $(\mathbf{W},\mathbf{M})$ is challenging due to their mutual dependence.
-To handle this, we reformulate the optimization problem as:
+To handle this, we reformulate the optimization problem: